leepaul009/GPU-algorithm/README.md

 Define your app folder in MainActivity.java (Because app folder is up to phone device) Copy assert fold into $YourAndroidProjectPath\app\src\main
 	kernel_psvmknn.cl //OpenCL kernel file
-Copy gradle file into $YourAndroidProjectPath\app Build your project
+Copy the file build.gradle into $YourAndroidProjectPath\app
+Build your project